Bunniapp/biddog/README.md

 /// @return fees The amount of fees claimed function claimFees(Currency currency, address recipient) external returns (uint256 fees);

-/// @notice Sets the swap fee of a pool.
+/// @notice Sets the payload of a pool.
 Only callable by the manager of either the top bid or the next bid.
 /// @param id The pool id
-/// @param swapFee The new swap fee
+/// @param payload The payload specifying e.g. the swap fee
-/// @param topBid True if the top bid manager is setting the fee, false if the next bid manager is setting the fee function setBidSwapFee(PoolId id, uint24 swapFee, bool topBid) external;
+/// @param topBid True if the top bid manager is setting the fee, false if the next bid manager is setting the fee function setBidPayload(PoolId id, bytes7 payload, bool topBid) external;
 ```

 ## Design